-After the installation is completed, you can verify connection to the LOCALDPM Instance by using SQL Server Management Studio.
+After the installation is completed, you can verify the connection to the LOCALDPM Instance by using SQL Server Management Studio.

 Step 2: Install DPM Server

-DPM will start installing the required Windows components… As you can see in the following screenshot, the installation cannot proceed because SQL Server Agent and the SQL Server Reporting services should be running under a domain user credentials or Local System account.
+DPM will start installing the required Windows components… As you can see in the following screenshot, the installation cannot proceed because SQL Server Agent and the SQL Server Reporting services should be running under domain user credentials or a Local System account.

 So make sure to correct the Log On account for each service and then click Check Again.

-The Hyper-V role and Hyper-V PowerShell module have been installed during the prerequisites check and it requires reboot.
-Hyper-V role is required to be installed on DPM server for item-level recovery (ILR) support.
+The Hyper-V role and Hyper-V PowerShell module have been installed during the prerequisites check and it requires a reboot.
+Hyper-V role is required to be installed on the DPM server for item-level recovery (ILR) support.
 If you have to restart, please do so.

 Once the server is rebooted, launch the installation again and make the server meets the software and hardware requirements for DPM as shown in the next screenshot.